meteoprog/meteoprog-weather-informers/readme.txt

 = Development & Testing =

-The source code is available on [GitHub](https://github.com/meteoprog/meteoprog-weather-widgets).
+The source code is available on [GitHub](https://github.com/meteoprog/meteoprog-weather-informers).

-This plugin is developed in the open and tested automatically via Travis CI on GitHub.
+This plugin is developed in the open and tested automatically via **GitHub Actions CI**.
-The test matrix covers multiple WordPress (4.9–6.8+) and PHP (5.6–8.4) versions to ensure broad compatibility and legacy support.
+The continuous integration pipeline runs automated builds across multiple WordPress (4.9–6.8+) and PHP (5.6–8.4) versions, ensuring full backward compatibility and stable operation on both legacy and modern environments.

 We welcome issues and pull requests on GitHub.